 To find a math teacher who can communicate effectively is a gift.
 We have a found several and intend on keeping them very happy!

 Our outstanding teachers ensure that their students can not only do math, but also understand math.
 That’s the difference, and it makes a huge difference in performance.

 We tutor our Connecticut students in Geometry, Algebra I, Alegebra II, Pre-Calculus, Calculus as well as K-8 math.

 Many of our parents have discovered that our tutoring programs provide a huge advantage in ensuring math success.

-We have hired several outstanding chemistry and physics teachers to meet the demands of students who no longer find science fun when they start taking chemistry and physics classes.
+We have hired several outstanding chemistry teachers to meet the demands of students who no longer find science fun when they start taking chemistry classes.